railsuser2014/openobject-doc-book-en/source/book/6/6_17_Purchases/index.rst

 .. figure:: images/purchase_report.png
    :align: center

-   *Analysis of purchases over the month by product.*
+   *Analysis of purchases over the month by product*

 This analysis carries on the supplier orders and not on the invoices or the quantities effectively received.
 To get an analysis by product, use the module :mod:`product_margin`.
 The function of this